-Financial instruments measured at fair value
+Financial instruments measured at fair value.

-Туре Valuation technique Significant unobservable inputs Inter-relationship between significant unobservable inputs and fair value measurement Investments: Debentures technique used by the scheme to determine Unobservable inputs used in determining the fair Value(level 3 only ) Disclose how the fair value would change ( e.g. increase or decrease) if one or more Market comparison, etc. of the significant unobservable Inputs used changes.
+Туре Walijation technidije Significant unobservable inputs Inter-relationship between significant unobservable inputs and fair value measurement Investments: Debentures technique used by the scheme to determine Disclose the significant Unobservable inputs used in determining the fair value (level 3 only) Disclose how the fair value would change (e.g. increase or decrease) if one or more of the significant unobservable -Equity investments Market comparison, etc. Inputs used changes.
 Unlisted Investments

-\ We have assumed that the bonds were measured using a level 3 valuation technique.
+^{} We have assumed that the bonds were measured using a level 3 valuation technique.
 However, each scheme should assess the fair value hierarchy for the bonds and debentures that it holds.